M

 Prepare Business English Students for Career Success & Employability With 21st-Century Skills

-In this rapidly-changing world, Business English teachers are tasked with delivering language and skills that will increase students’ employability and effectiveness in the modern workplace.
+In this rapidly changing world, Business English teachers are tasked with delivering language and skills that will increase students’ employability and effectiveness in the modern workplace.
 Teaching Business English extends beyond getting students to master corporate vocabulary and craft the perfect email.
-Students are best prepared when teachers place emphasis on integrating 21st-century skills into Business English classrooms.
+Students are best prepared when teachers emphasize integrating 21st-century skills into Business English classrooms.

 What are 21st-century skills?

-The umbrella term “21st-century skills” is comprised of learning, literacy, and life skills that one needs in order to be a contributing member of society in the modern world.
-There are so many ways to bring the 21st century into your classroom, but if you need to upskill as an ELT teacher, Micro-credentials are a great way to brush up on new and exciting techniques.
+The umbrella term “21st-century skills” is comprised of learning, literacy, and life skills that one needs to be a contributing member of society in the modern world.
+These skills are also referred to as transferable skills or soft skills.
+There are so many ways to bring the 21st century into your classroom.
+If you need ideas, upskilling with Micro-credentials is a great way to brush up on new and exciting techniques.

 Learning skills: The Four Cs

-While the focus of teaching Business English class is preparing learners for their future professions or supporting them in their current roles, augmenting students’ learning skills will undoubtedly serve them in all facets of life.
+While the focus of teaching Business English is to prepare learners for their future professions or support them in their current roles with language and communication skills, augmenting students’ learning with the four Cs will serve them well in the classroom, professionally, and personally.

 The first C stands for Critical Thinking and encourages individuals to be more keen observers of the world around them.
-Instead of accepting all at face value, individuals need to recognize nuance and seek a deeper understanding of their environment.
+Instead of accepting all at face value, individuals need to develop critical thinking skills to recognize nuance and seek a deeper understanding of their environment.
 This starts with asking effective questions.

 The second C stands for Creativity and encourages individuals to ask how something (a phenomenon or a challenge) could be understood in different terms.
-How could something be perceived differently if viewed through a distinct lens?
+Using some skills similar to critical thinking, individuals using creative thinking will engage with new and preexisting knowledge to consider questions like: How could something be perceived differently if viewed through a distinct lens?
 How might an action be performed differently that might lead to a different outcome?

 The third C is for Collaboration.
 In life, and more specifically in the workplace, working with others is inevitable and is of critical importance.
 While you might try to do it all, sooner or later you’ll come to realize that no one can be good at everything.
-There is great power in recognizing others’ strengths and joining forces to reach a common goal.
+Individuals who develop collaborative, interpersonal skills will learn to recognize others’ strengths and be able to join forces to reach a common goal.

 The fourth C stands for Communication.
-In order to be successful in the workplace and in life, one needs to be an effective communicator.
-Effective communication requires a great deal of self-awareness, the ability to recognize one’s tendencies in communicative exchanges.
+To be successful in the workplace and life, one needs to be an effective communicator.
+Effective communication requires a great deal of self-awareness, which is the ability to recognize one’s tendencies in communicative exchanges.

 Literacy skills